San Marcos Growers LogoSan Marcos Growers

 In southern Arizona this plant will naturally freeze back but resprout from the roots, though will not flower that year on the new growth.
 In Mexico the seeds are sold in the marketplace as a bead called Colorines, which' while quite pretty, are quite toxic if eaten and in even a small amount can produce hallucinations, vomiting, convulsions, and even death; it is advisable that one only keep the beads around the neck and that they should not be put in the mouth.
 Our first plants grown and sold in 2013 were from seed collected in the Huachuca Mountains of southern Arizona while later plants were grown from seed provided to us by John Trager, the curator of the Desert Garden at the Huntington Botanical Gardens.
 This seed was collected in the Desert Garden was collected from one of the five specimens in that garden that were grown from various locations in the southwest and it is these plants that we have sold since 2022.

-This information about Erythrina flabelliformis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Erythrina flabelliformis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]